Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 - Instant teleport back to safety
 - Use this whenever you feel threatened

+**IMPORTANT: Teleportation Restrictions**

+You CANNOT teleport if:
+- ❌ You have a scout action in progress (scouting an enemy base)
+- ❌ Your tanks are not in your HQ (troops are marching or stationed elsewhere)

+**Before teleporting:**
+- Recall all troops back to your HQ
+- Wait for scouts to complete
+- Only then can you teleport safely

 ### The 30-Second Rule (VERY IMPORTANT):

 **NEVER send your tanks further than 30 seconds from your HQ!**